UnresolvedCold/blog.shubham.codes/content/welcome.md

 # I'm Shubham

-### Senior Engineer - Software Development (MTS)
+### Welcome to My Corner of the Internet

+I'm someone who thrives on problem-solving, whether it's in software architecture, AI/ML, or optimization.
+Beyond code, I have a deep curiosity for psychology, biology, and seemingly unrelated fields—because connections often lie where we least expect them.

-This is the corner of the internet where I share my learnings, thoughts and experiences.
+This space is where I share my learnings, insights, and experiences—bridging technology with a broader perspective.
+Stick around, and let's explore together.

-Here are some interesting things that caught my attention recently.
+If interested, you can find more about me [here](/about).

+---